stacklok/codegate-docs/docs/toolhive/how-to/custom-permissions.md

 ToolHive includes two built-in profiles that you can use without creating a custom file:

 - The `network` profile permits outbound network access.
-It is the default profile applied to MCP servers when you run a server without the `--permission-profile` flag.
+It's the default profile applied to MCP servers when you run a server without the `--permission-profile` flag.